Florists sell plants and fresh flowers and use them to design and create floral arrangements.

 Florists may do some or all of the following:

-- help people choose flowers or plants
+- help people choose plants and flower arrangements

-- deliver or arrange delivery of flowers
+- arrange delivery of flowers

 - keep records and accounts